chshersh/chshersh.github.io/posts/2025-01-06-the-most-elegant-configuration-language.md

 string, or start each line with a character like `|` to describe a paragraph.
 You can just write things.

-Sure, you'll have extra whitespaces in front of each line, because CCL doesn't do any extra postprocessing of values, except removing leading and trailing spaces. so you'll have to do some trivial preprocessing to sanitise them.
+Sure, you'll have extra whitespaces in front of each line.
+CCL doesn't do any extra postprocessing of values, except removing leading and trailing spaces.
+So you'll have to do some trivial preprocessing to sanitise them.
 Oi, but what's a couple of whitespaces between friends!

 ### Integration with others

-Because CCL is powerful, it natively supports all other configuration languages out of the box!
+Because CCL is so powerful, it natively supports all other configuration languages out of the box!

 The following is a valid CCL document that has JSON, YAML and TOML inside: